ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

 {:pre: .pre}
 {:tip: .tip}

-# Changing the PostgreSQL Configuration
+# Changing the MySQL Configuration
 {: #changing-configuration}

-{{site.data.keyword.databases-for-mysql_full}} allows you to change some of the PosgreSQL configuration settings so you can tune your PostgreSQL databases to your use-case.
+{{site.data.keyword.databases-for-mysql_full}} allows you to change some of the PosgreSQL configuration settings so you can tune your MySQL databases to your use-case.
 To make permanent changes to the database configuration, use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.

 The configuration is defined in a schema.
 To make a change, you send a JSON object with the settings and their new values to the API or the CLI.
 For example, to set the `max_connections` setting to 150, you would supply
 ```